OfficeDev/Microsoft-Teams-Samples/samples/release-management/csharp/README.md

 createdDate: "29-04-2022 00:02:15"
 ---

-# Bot to created group chat and send task notfication using Azure webhooks.
+# Bot to create the group chat and send task notification using Azure webhooks.

-This is a sample application which demonstarates how to create a webhook on [Azure DevOps](https://dev.azure.com) and connect with Teams bot that creates a group chat and send workitems details.
+This is a sample application which demonstrates how to create a webhook on [Azure DevOps](https://dev.azure.com) and connect with Teams bot that creates a group chat and send workitems details.

 ## Key features